-The keys are generated using equipment which complies with Common Criteria EAL 4+ or higher in accordance with ISO 15408 ('Cryptographic module for TSP Signing Operations').
+The keys are generated using equipment which complies with Common Criteria EAL 4+ or higher in accordance with ISO 15408 ('Cryptographic module for TSP Signing Operations') or equivalent security standard.

 6.1.1 Generating key pairs

 When generating key pairs, the UZI register uses reliable procedures in a secure environment which complies with objective and internationally recognised standards.